University of Pennsylvania College Houses: Stouffer College House

 Stouffer College House contains both Stouffer Hall and Mayer Hall.
 Stouffer Hall, located at 3702 Spruce Street, opened in 1972 and was one of the first College Houses.
 Mayer Hall, located diagonally across the street at 3817 Spruce Street, opened a few years earlier in 1964.
 However, Mayer was not officially incorporated into Stouffer College House until 2001.
 Mayer is named for Harold C. Mayer, a former University trustee.
 Stouffer Hall formerly had a dining hall, which was closed in 2001.
+Stouffer Hall was closed for renovations during the 2022-2023 academic year, reopening in fall 2023 after receiving $29.8 million in upgrades including ADA compliance.

 Low Rises

 W. E. B. Du Bois and Gregory College Houses are two low-rise counterparts to the high rises on the west side of campus.
 Du Bois is located to the north of the high rises on Walnut Street and Gregory is to the south on Spruce Street.
 The buildings, however, can only be accessed via pedestrian pathways on opposite side of the streets.
 Both buildings are four-year communities, open to any students.

 Du Bois, originally Low Rise North, is named for W. E. B. Du Bois, who spent time conducting research at Penn for his 1899 publication The Philadelphia Negro.
 Du Bois focuses on supporting the pursuit of African American culture.
 Many of its activities are co-sponsored by various campus organizations including the Black student League, Muslim Students Association, and the LGBT Center.

 Gregory, originally Low Rise South, is named for Emily Lovira Gregory, a botanist who was the first female faculty member at Penn.
 Gregory focuses on events geared towards film studies and foreign language programs.